stephaneey/azure-apim-extension/README.md

   <br/>where you reference the Swagger location as well as the API suffix and optionally a policy that governs the API such as a JWT validation policy.
 ## API Management - Create or update versioned API
 This task allows you to create a new Versioned Gateway API or update an existing one, against backend APIs.
 The reason why versioning has been put in a separate task is to make it clear for the VSTS Release Managers and to be compliant with the old way of working with APIM which did not support versioning in the past.
+Note that you can create gateway APIs based on WSDL files.
 ![Versioned API](images/apiv.png "Versioned API")
   <br/>where you may also define the versioning scheme.
 ## API Management - Create or update API against Azure Functions